VerifyVault/VerifyVault/README.md

 ## VerifyVault <img align="left" width="80" height="80" src="images/VerifyVaultProfile.png" alt="App icon">

-**VerifyVault** is a free and open source 2-Factor Authenticator for Windows and Linux.
-The objective of this project is to provide users with a private and transparent 2FA application to secure their accounts.
-Although this application is in early development, the aim is to provide the most secure 2FA application for users on Windows, Linux, and Mac.
+Welcome to **VerifyVault**, a free and open-source 2-factor authenticator designed for desktop use.
+Our mission is to offer a private and transparent solution for securing your online accounts.
+Although still in early development, VerifyVault aims to deliver robust security across Windows, Linux, and Mac.
+Join us on our journey to create the ultimate 2FA tool!

 If you have any questions, please refer the [FAQ](https://github.com/VerifyVault/VerifyVault/blob/main/FAQ.md).